This post may contain affiliate links. See our Privacy Policy.

 - Use a different pasta.
 Instead of fettuccini, make the dish with tagliatelle or linguine.
 The cream sauce works nicely with flat pasta noodles, but if you only have penne or bucatini, you’ll still have a terrific dish.

 - Trade the shrimp in for chicken.
-You can use leftover grilled or cooked chicken, or a rotisserie chicken, or cut 2 boneless chicken breasts into cubes and cook them in the butter and chili crisp until they are cooked through.
-Remove them from the pan and add them back after tossing the pasta with the Parmesan cheese.
+You can use leftover grilled or cooked chicken, cooked through.
+Remove them from the pan and add them back after tossing the pasta with Parmesan.

 - Go vegetarian.
 If you prefer a vegetarian dish, skip the shrimp and add some cooked and drained cannellini beans or use a plant-based protein.
 Extra cheese is another excellent option.